 The performance concluded with photo-taking opportunities with the performers.
 Note that they will be expecting tips so prepare between 40 – 100 Baht or more (if you really enjoyed the performances).
 You will notice from the pictures below that these performers are actually quite tall – the female performers are actually all ladyboys or ah-gwas; they had undergone sex change operation to become a woman.
 They lip-synced to the songs (and they do it very well – we almost can’t tell) and if you hear them speak, you will be able to tell!

 Calypso Cabaret is located in Asia Hotel.
 The hotel is connected to the BTS Skytrain Ratchathewi station and located opposite VIE Hotel Bangkok.
 You can either buy tickets at the Calypso Cabaret ticketing booth near the lobby of Asia Hotel or order online.
 Online reservations are strongly encouraged if you are catching the 8.15pm show (which is also the most popular timing).
-If you are into LastMinute tickets, it’s best to catch the 9.45pm show instead.
 The Calypso Cabaret runs with 2 performances every night (except Vesak Day) throughout the year.

 Another fact about the show that is not as well-known is that these performers actually do this part-time!
 They hold regular jobs during the day and come in at around 6pm to start rehearsals before performing 2 times every night!
 Kudos to their dedication to Calypso Cabaret!